hyperledger/fabric/docs/source/glossary.rst

 endorsing peers, a minimum percentage of endorsing peers, or by all endorsing peers that are assigned to a specific chaincode application.
 Policies can be curated based on the application and the desired level of resilience against misbehavior (deliberate or not) by the endorsing peers.
+A transaction that is submitted must satisfy the endorsement policy before being marked as valid by committing peers.
 A distinct endorsement policy for install and instantiate transactions is also required.

 .. _Fabric-ca: